 Women with pregestational diabetes, either type 1 or type 2, need to be monitored and treated before and throughout pregnancy.
 Diabetes during pregnancy, whether pregestational or gestational, puts the mother at increased risk for the development of heart disease and infections.

 Risks also include maternal gestational hypertension, preeclampsia, eclampsia, and increased chances for cesarean delivery.
-Birth complications like postpartum hemorrhages are also more common in women with GDM and there is an increased chance of injuring the child at birth.
+Birth complications like postpartum hemorrhages are also more common in women with GDM.
+There is an increased chance of injuring the child at birth.

-Women with a healthy BMI (body mass index) can also be affected.
+Women with a healthy BMI (body mass index) are also susceptible.

 Effects on Fetus:

-Fetal macrosomia, a fetus with above normal weight, is also common due to the increased delivery of glucose and growth factors during pregnancy.
+Fetal macrosomia, a fetus with above normal weight, is also common.
+This is due to the increased delivery of glucose and growth factors during pregnancy.
 Increased fetal size, in turn, puts the fetus at increased risk for injury at birth.
-Shoulder dystocia can occur as a result of fetal size, this is when the fetus’s shoulder gets stuck under the pubic symphysis during delivery.
+Shoulder dystocia may occur as a result of fetal size.
+This is when the fetus’s shoulder gets stuck under the pubic symphysis during delivery.

 A large study was carried out called the Hyperglycemia and Adverse Pregnancy Outcome Study (HAPO Study), the goal was to study the related risks that come with various levels hyperglycemia during pregnancy.